traildb/traildb/doc/docs/tutorial.md

    [this script](https://github.com/traildb-python/tree/master/examples/extract_sample.py)
    was used to produce a random extract of the full TrailDB.

-You should download first the smaller snapshot above, `wikipedia-history-small.tdb`, which allows you to verify quickly that the code works.
+First, you should download the smaller snapshot above, `wikipedia-history-small.tdb`, which allows you to verify quickly that the code works.
 Python is convenient for small and medium-scale analysis but it tends to be slow with larger amounts of data.
 For